-Details: The results of the audit are available at www.strabag.com.

-In accordance with C-Rule 62 of the Austrian Code of Corporate Governance, STRABAG SE commissions an external evaluation of compliance with the Code regularly every three years.
-The evaluation conducted for the 2013 financial year by Fellner Wratzfeld & Partner Rechtsanwälte GmbH revealed no indications that the declarations provided by the management and supervisory board members regarding observation of and compliance with the C-Rules and R-Rules of the Austrian Code of Corporate Governance were untrue.
+Details: The results of the evaluation are available at www.strabag.com In accordance with C-Rule 62 of the Austrian Code of Corporate Governance, STRABAG SE commissions an external evaluation of compliance with the Code regularly every three years.
 The next external evaluation will be conducted in 2017 for the 2016 financial year.